christinna9031/LB-Clip-It/README.md

 # LB Clip It
  Extension for LioranBoard which lets you create clips and post them to Discord.
  This is an updated version of the previous release in LioranBoard Discord.
+ The extension requires clips:edit scope to properly work.
+Make sure 'Create Clips' is ticked in the 'Link your Twitch' menu in LB Receiver and relink your Twitch account is needed.

  **Clip It INIT button:**
-1. oauth_token = your broadcaster's oauth token (requires clips:edit scope)
+1. oauth_token = your broadcaster's oauth token
 2. channel_id = your broadcaster's channel ID you're going to create the clips from
 3. webhook = your Discord Webhook url.
 See [Here](https://docs.gitlab.com/ee/user/project/integrations/discord_notifications.html) how to create a Webhook for your own Discord channel.
 4. content = Discord post.
 It supports [Discord Markdown](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-) and the following custom parameters (will be automatically replaced by the extension):